TheRook/Albert/README.md

 # Albert
 Albert is a general purpose AI Jailbreak for Llama 2 and ChatGPT.
-Similar to DAN, but better.
+Similar idea to DAN, but more general purpose as it should work with a wider range of AI.

+Here is the command we are using, this is the llama2-7b:

+`ollama run llama2`

 The latest albert shell, without any formatting can be found here: